 Another AMReC research focus is the multidisciplinary analysis and design optimization group.
 AMReC faculty develop synergistic approaches to the optimization of complex vehicle systems.
 Disciplines of interest include aerodynamics, aerothermodynamics, propulsion, structures, aeroelasticity, aeroservoelasticity, trajectory, and mission design.
 Applications range from missiles and atmospheric cruisers to launch vehicles and reentry configurations.

-An emerging research thrust in AMReC is concerned with the multiscale dynamics of composite materials and structures.
-This research, which involves analysis, design, and computational studies, aims at developing new material and structural concepts for aerospace and alternative applications.
-For example, novel phononic crystals are being developed for improved vibrations, thermal, and strength characteristics.
+A key research thrust in AMReC is concerned with multiscale dynamics/physics of engineered materials and structures.
+The emerging field of phononics has roots here.
+This research, which involves analytical, computational, and experimental studies, aims at developing new material and structural concepts for aerospace and a broad range of applications.
+For example, novel phononic crystals and metamaterials are being developed for improved vibrations, thermal, and strength characteristics.
+This thrust is also engaged in theoretical studies on nonlinear wave propagation in solids and other media, as well as fundamental nanoscale investigations of thermal and electronic transport.